ampproject/amphtml/extensions/amp-date-countdown/amp-date-countdown.md

 A positive or negative number that represents the number of seconds to add or subtract from the `end-date`.
 For example, `offset-seconds="60"` adds 60 seconds to the end-date.

 ##### when-ended (optional)
-Specifies whether to stop or continue the timer when it reaches 0 seconds.
-The value can be set to `stop` (default) or `continue`.
-If `stop`, the timer stops at 0 seconds and will not pass the final date.
+Specifies whether to stop the timer when it reaches 0 seconds.
+The value can be set to `stop` (default) to indicate the timer to stop at 0 secondsand will not pass the final date.

 ##### locale (optional)
 An i18n language string for each timer unit.
 The default value is `en` (for English).